 - Deal with the sin in our lives on a daily basis (Colossians 3:5-11).
 Do not let sin blind you, to the point where you cannot see heaven anymore.

 - Develop a loving and submissive attitude towards each other in the church and those outside the body (Colossians 3:12-15).
 This helps get your eyes off of yourself.

 - Learn to continually be thankful for everything in your life (Colossians 3:15b-17).
 It keeps your vision clear.

-Shannon won and I felt a surge of hometown pride every time they mentioned her name and Edmond, OK, on international television.
-More importantly, I hope we win the prize that is set before us and we will if we keep our eyes focused on heaven no matter what.
+Shannon won and I felt a surge of pride every time they mentioned her name and her hometown on international television.
+More importantly, I hope we win the prize that is set before us, and we will, if we keep our eyes focused on heaven no matter what.

 How?
 Deal with sin, grow in love and be thankful.

 That's it for today.
 God bless you as you keep your eyes focused on things above, not things below.

 - What do you do differently when you need to focus?
 How could you improve?